Gynogenesis

 Gynogenesis, a form of parthenogenesis, is a system of asexual reproduction that requires the presence of sperm without the actual contribution of its DNA for completion.
 The paternal DNA dissolves or is destroyed before it can fuse with the egg.
 The egg cell of the organism is able to develop, unfertilized, into an adult using only maternal genetic material.
 Gynogenesis is often termed "sperm parasitism" in reference to the somewhat pointless role of male gametes.
 Gynogenetic species, "gynogens" for short, are unisexual, meaning they must mate with males from a closely related bisexual species that normally reproduces sexually.

 Gynogenesis is a disadvantageous mating system for males, as they are unable to pass on their DNA.
 The question as to why this reproductive mode exists, given that it appears to combine the disadvantages of both asexual and sexual reproduction, remains unsolved in the field of evolutionary biology.
-The male equivalent to this process is Androgenesis where the father is the sole contributor of DNA.
+The male equivalent to this process is androgenesis where the father is the sole contributor of DNA.

-Examples
+Taxonomic range

-Most gynogenetic species fall into the taxonomic groups of the fishes and the amphibians.

-Amazon mollies, (Poecilia formosa) require the sperm of closely related male Poecilia latipinna to engage in gynogenesis.
-Research has shown that the P. latipinna males prefer to mate with females of their own species, given the previously-discussed disadvantage for males in mating with gynogens.
-This presents a problem for P. formosa, as they must compete for males with a preferred population.
+Most gynogenetic species are fishes or amphibians.
+Among the fishes, Amazon mollies (Poecilia formosa) require the sperm of closely related male Poecilia latipinna to engage in gynogenesis.
+P. latipinna males prefer to mate with females of their own species.
+This presents a problem for P. formosa, as they must compete for males who do not favour them.
 However, those P. formosa successful in finding a mate make up the deficit by producing twice as many female offspring as their competitors.

+Among salamanders, the Ambystoma platineum, a unisexual mole salamander, is hybrid of sexually reproducing A. jeffersonianum and A. laterale.
+A. platineum individuals normally live in proximity to either of these parent species, so as to access their sperm.

+Gynogenesis with haplodiploidy

-The ant species Myrmecia impaternata is female-only, with its hybrid origin tracing back to Myrmecia banksi and Myrmecia pilosula.
-In ant species, sex is determined by the haplodiploidy system, where unfertilized eggs result in haploid males and fertilized eggs result in diploid females.
-In this species, the queen reproduces through sexual interaction, yet not fertilization, with allospecific males reared from "impaternate" (fatherless) eggs in impaternate nests.
+The ant Myrmecia impaternata is a hybrid of M. banksi and M. pilosula.
+In ants, sex is determined by the haplodiploidy system: unfertilized eggs result in haploid males, while fertilized eggs result in diploid females.
+In this species – its specific epithet impaternata meaning 'fatherless' – the queen reproduces through sexual interaction, yet not fertilization, with gynogenetically produced females, and males reared from fatherless eggs.
+Since these males are haploid, they are genetically identical to one of the two parent species, but are produced by a queen of M. impaternata.
+The queens therefore have no need to mate parasitically with males of either parent species.
+This situation is unique.

-Ambystoma platineum, a unisexual mole salamander species, are a result of the hybridization of sexually reproducing Ambystoma jeffersonianum and A laterale.
-A. platineum individuals normally live in proximity to either of these parent species, due to their need to use their sperm to facilitate reproduction.